lfg1907/jsbattle/README.md

 ```

 #### Response
-Status `200`.
-Each game has 5 game questions that are randomly selected from the `Question` table.
-There should be no duplicates.
+Status `200`. **When a game is created, it is popuplated with 5 game questions that are randomly selected from the `Question` table.
+There should be no duplicates.**
 ```json
 [
     {